nielsjaspers/quick-tasks/README.md

 The list shows incomplete reminders only.
 Selecting a task and pressing `Enter` completes it in Apple Reminders, then removes it from the list.

 Press `Cmd+F` to switch into search mode.
 In search mode, typing filters the open tasks.
 Press `Enter` to complete the selected task.
-If you want to create a new task from the search text instead, use `Cmd+Enter`.
+The create action is still available from the action panel when you want to turn the current text into a task instead of completing the selected one.

+Press `Cmd+Y` to switch to history.
+History shows completed reminders, supports search, and lets you restore a completed reminder back to open with `Enter`.

+Press `Cmd+R` on a selected reminder to edit its title.

+Press `Cmd+B` to toggle between newest first and oldest first.
+Quick Tasks remembers the last sort order you used.

+Press `Cmd+I` to insert `@ai ` into the composer when you want AI to split a longer prompt into multiple tasks.

 ## Reminders List